Apply for Aid

 Accept Your Offer

-If your family has extenuating circumstances that you would like us to consider in awarding aid—for instance, a job loss or serious illness—please submit the special circumstances form to the Office of Student Financial Services by emailing email@example.com.
+If your family has extenuating circumstances that you would like us to consider in awarding aid—for instance, a job loss or serious illness—please review your eligibility for Special Circumstances and, if applicable, submit an appeal.